RhizomeDB/dbsp-notes/README.md

 ## 2.6 Time

 Dataflow engines require a concept of ordering.
-Each node in the circuit MUST be contain an incrementing integer "clock" that represents the number of times that it has been touched.
-[DBSP] represents [timestamp]s for the root circuit using a counter which denotes the current epoch.
+Each node in the circuit contains an incrementing integer "clock".
+In most (but not all) cases, this represents the number of times that the node has been touched.
+In general, each node has `clock_start` and `clock_stop` hooks that get called before and after evaluating that node.

-Every recursive subcircuit MUST refine its parent's timestamp.
-This is signalled via a pair which associates the timestamp with the iteration count through the subcircuit.
-The pairs MUST be given in the following order: `{epoch, iteration}`.
-Both values MUST be given as unsigned integers.
-They form a [partial order], and MUST use [product order] for comparison.
+Subcircuits are more complex: nodes are also notified when any of their parent circuits start or stop a clock cycle.
+Implementations generally parameterize those hooks over a "scope" that gives the layer of the circuit the clock event corresponds to.
+This is useful for things like cleaning up state at the end of an epoch.

 ### 2.6.1 Product Order